CSCfi/csc-user-guide/docs/accounts/index.md

 1. [Apply for billing units](how-to-apply-for-billing-units.md) or
    [disk quota](how-to-increase-disk-quotas.md), if needed
 1. [Renew your password](how-to-change-password.md) annually

+Please see a separate set of intructions for [LUMI](https://https://docs.lumi-supercomputer.eu/firststeps/getstarted/) super computer.

 All these tasks can be performed in the
 [self-service portal MyCSC](https://my.csc.fi).